 Teaching Resources

-This page includes aligned teaching resources for Computer Applications for Managers, including detailed instructor guides and instructional PowerPoints.
-Each resource has been designed with Lumen’s framework for Evidence-Based Teaching Practices in mind with a goal to support an active, engaged and connected classroom.
+This page provides aligned teaching materials for Computer Applications for Managers, including detailed instructor guides and instructional presentation slides.
+Each resource is built around Lumen’s framework for Evidence-Based Teaching Practices, with the goal of supporting an active, engaged, and connected classroom — while also making your job easier.

-This visual syllabus is designed to help you convey warmth and connection from the start of class.
+This visual syllabus is designed to help you convey openness and connection from the start of class.
 It includes sample language to describe Lumen One.

 Pacing Recommendations